SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

         self._move(incr)
 ```

 Next, the required part is to define the `startCmd` function, which is used by SofaGym as a link between Gym and SOFA to execute the actions as SOFA commands in the simulation.
-The `applyAction` class we defined is used here.
+The `ApplyAction` class we defined is used here.

 Two helper functions can be defined first.
 The `action_to_command` function returns the value of the action using `compute_action`.
 The `startCmd_CartPole` function is used to call the SOFA `AnimationManager` to execute the necessary command in the simulation based on the chosen action.
 By defining these two functions, it is simple to define the `startCmd` function to get the needed command and apply it to the simulation.